Euler characteristics of higher rank double ramification loci in genus one: Introduction

-The space of rubber maps \cite{GraberVakil,MarcusWise} compactifies the double ramification locus but typically contains spurious components, and in particular is not normal crossings.
-However in genus one it should be possible to construct a normal crossings compactification by adapting the theory of well-spaced maps \cite[Theorem~B]{RanganathanSantosParkerWise2} (see also \cite{RanganathanSantosParkerWise1,BNRGenus1}).
-This will in particular demonstrate smoothness of the open double ramification locus, which is currently unknown in higher genus.
+Focusing on genus one, the triviality of the canonical bundle identifies the double ramification locus with the space of $k$-differentials for any $k$.
+In rank one, a normal crossings compactification is then given by the space of multiscale differentials \cite{BCGGMMultiscale}.
+This can be interpreted \cite{BattistellaBozlee,ChenChen} in terms of logarithmic structures and Gorenstein curves, based on the ideas of \cite{RanganathanSantosParkerWise1,RanganathanSantosParkerWise2}.
+These same ideas can then be used to produce a normal crossings compactification in higher rank, by combining\cite[Theorem~B]{RanganathanSantosParkerWise2} with rigidification arguments \cite{MaulikPandharipande,UKR}.

-Once the compactification is constructed, its fundamental class will push forward to a class on a logarithmic blowup of the moduli space of curves.
-This will differ from the logarithmic double ramification cycle \cite{MolchoRanganathan,LogDR} by boundary corrections arising from the spurious components.
+Once such a general compactification is constructed, its fundamental class will push forward to a class on a logarithmic blowup of the moduli space of curves.
+This will differ from the logarithmic double ramification cycle \cite{MolchoRanganathan,LogDR} by boundary corrections arising from the spurious components of the latter.

-For stable curves, the analogue of \eqref{eqn: integral of log tangent} is calculated in \cite{GLN} giving a new intersection-theoretic proof of the Harer--Zagier formula \cite{HarerZagier}.
 Reversing the logic, our Theorems~\ref{thm: rank one introduction}~and~\ref{thm: higher rank introduction} calculate the specific class \eqref{eqn: integral of log tangent} of tautological integrals.
-Recent work of Toh \cite{Toh} studies other tautological integrals on double ramification cycles in rank two, obtaining formulae which also involve greatest common divisors and matrix minors, but not contractions.
+Recent work of Toh \cite{Toh} studies tautological integrals on the full logarithmic double ramification cycle in rank two, obtaining formulae which also involve greatest common divisors and matrix minors, but not matrix contractions.